-Luna 1 was launched on January 2nd 1959, and was intended as the first spacecraft to impact the Moon.
+Luna 1 was launched by the USSR (Russia) on January 2nd 1959, and was intended to be the first spacecraft to impact the Moon.
 Unfortunately for the Soviet scientists involved in the program an error back on the ground caused the rocket carrying it to burn for too long, changing the trajectory and sending the payload hurtling past the target at about 6000 km distance.
 The result was that on January 4th 1959, Luna 1 entered a heliocentric (around the Sun) orbit between Earth and Mars, becoming, I suppose, the first artificial planet.
 It’s still up there, completing an orbit of the Sun every 450 days, and will probably remain there for a very long time.

 Despite missing the target, Luna 1 did provide some useful information.
 It was able to measure the solar wind for the first time, and discovered that the Moon has no detectable magnetic field.